rondnelson99/portfolio/README.md

+# Ron's Notes
+- run with jekyll serve --livereload when working to preview
+- videos use syntax like https://github.com/nathancy/jekyll-embed-video but called like `{% include video id="NDRlLmxTAEU" provider="youtube" %}`

+# Orininal README
 # Minimal Mistakes remote theme starter

 Click [**Use this template**](https://github.com/mmistakes/mm-github-pages-starter/generate) button above for the quickest method of getting started with the [Minimal Mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes).